-People interact with content, read and share, and come away with a positive impression of the brand that can influence later purchasing decisions.
-By aligning the content, you publish with your customer’s interests, you naturally attract inbound traffic that you can then convert, close, and delight over time.
+People interact with content, read and share, and come away with a positive impression of the brand, which can influence later purchasing decisions.
+By aligning the content you publish with your customer’s interests, you naturally attract inbound traffic that you can then convert, close, and delight over time.

 What Is Outbound Marketing?

 Outbound marketing is what is today known as traditional marketing.
 It uses „push“ tactics, meaning it’s interruptive and it imposes itself onto a certain audience.
 It includes TV, radio and telemarketing, billboards, newspapers and magazine ads, etc. It’s about using the mass media to show your message to as many people possible, hoping that a certain percentage of them will get interested and become your customer.

 Outbound marketing is nowadays widely used in the online sphere as well.
 Some of the digital formats used include emails („cold emailing“), banners, display ads, PPC, spam messages, etc. In contrast to inbound marketing, outbound doesn’t take the buyer’s journey into consideration and precisely because of that it has fallen out of favor.
 Still, there are certain benefits of outbound marketing and they are the reason why many marketers are not willing to give up on this strategy yet.

 If your outbound marketing campaign was set up in the right way, it can show a return of investment almost instantly.
 If an ad appears in the right place, leads can start to appear in no time.